Firefighting

 electrical substations

-Fire fighting systems in electrical substations and transformers
+Firefighting systems in electrical substations and transformer fires

 Fields of Application

-Thanks to the use of water mist and its remote control, the firefighting robot is a safe extinguishing variant for transformer fires
+Thanks to the use of water mist and its remote control, the firefighting robot is a safe extinguishing option for transformer fires and operations in substations.

-When transformers or substations catch fire, extinguishing is always a very delicate and challenging task.
-Since water conducts electricity, water is not a suitable extinguishing agent and sometimes even prohibited.
-The device, for example, if exposed to a full water jet on live parts, could overturn the voltage and thus injure or even kill a firefighter.
+When transformers or substations catch fire, extinguishing them is always a very delicate and challenging task.
+As water conducts electricity, water is not a suitable extinguishing agent and is sometimes even prohibited.
+If, for example, a full jet of water hits live parts, the voltage could flash over and injure or even kill the firefighter.

 The use of other extinguishing options such as carbon dioxide or metal fire powder is not without risk.
-Therefore, people have begun to look for further alternatives and recognize that water mist is very well suited.
+Therefore, people have begun to look for further alternatives and recognize that water mist is very well suited for this purpose.

 Water mist consists of many small individual droplets that are not connected, which means they do not conduct electricity.
 The use of water mist in burning transformers or substations is therefore mostly harmless.

-At EmiControls, we specialize in firefighting using water mist, better known as the development of highly effective and innovative firefighting turbines.
-The turbine is equipped with a nozzle ring, which atomizes water into fine aerosols.
-This water aerosol is distributed using propellers and reaches over 50 meters in the aerosolized state and 75 meters in the full jet.
+EmiControls firefighting turbines are equipped with a nozzle ring that atomizes water into fine aerosols.
+This water aerosol is distributed by means of a propeller and reaches distances of over 50 meters when atomized and 75 meters with a full jet.

 Advantages of using extinguishing turbines on substations and transformers: